Easy Trim Roofing and Construction Products Limited

 Easy-Trim Roofing and Construction Products Limited, a company registered in England and Wales (Company number 05367593) and having its registered address at Unit 12b Metcalf Drive, Altham Industrial Estate, Accrington, BB5 5TU (“we”, “us”, “our”), is committed to protecting the privacy and security of your personal information.
-This Privacy Notice outlines how we collect and use the information that we collect from you through your use of this website (at www.easy-trim.co.uk– the “Site”), including as one of our customers.
+This Privacy Notice outlines how we collect and use the information that we collect from you through your use of our websites (at www.easy-trim.co.uk , www.polyurecoat.co.uk , www.easy-trimroto.co.uk the “Sites”), and as one of our customers.

 It is important that you read this Privacy Notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.